TOYS AND Annuals

-The Colonel Steve Austin Doll launched in 1975 and included an engine block that he could lift to show off his bionic arm's strenght.
-Talking of his arm, you could also remove two modules and roll back the skin to reveal the bionic "workings" on the original version of the doll, and I'm very pleased that I was lucky enough to have received this first action figure.
+The Colonel Steve Austin Doll launched in 1975, and included an engine block that he could lift to show off his bionic arm's strength.
+Talking of his arm, you could also remove two modules and roll back the skin to reveal the bionic "workings" on the original version of the doll - I'm very pleased that I was lucky enough to have received this first action figure.

 What I remember most about my doll was his red NASA jumpsuit and removable red trainers.
 Also, the bionic eye which was like a mini telescope went down a storm in the school playground!